ideologyandconflict/conflictandideology.github.io/_posts/2018-04-20-other-factors.md

 - ISIS leader announced the rivalry between ISIS and Al Qaeda, and a caliphate and they compete for the leadership of Jihadist Movement(Examples of rivalry)

 ### What is the philosophy of Al Qaeda?
-Al Qaeda put emphasis on combating the distanced enemy `USA’, since it reckons the US is a repressive regime within the Muslim kingdom.
-Moreover, the extreme target of Al Qaeda is to remove spoiled `apostate’ powers in the Middle East and substitute them with real Islamic governments.
+Al Qaeda put emphasis on combating the distanced enemy 'USA', since it reckons the US is a repressive regime within the Muslim kingdom.
+Moreover, the extreme target of Al Qaeda is to remove spoiled 'apostate' powers in the Middle East and substitute them with real Islamic governments.
 Why would Al Qaeda strategy approach on the US?
 It is because the US Government constantly give financial and military aids to incapable rulers in the Middle East, such as the head of Saudi Arabia